 ment policy been having on your operation?

 Dr. Christian.
 We have about 50 families from the religious and civic community that want to be trained.
-We are now having to spend so much time in fundraising that we cannot get these fami-
+We are now having to spend so much time in fundraising that we cannot get these families trained.
+That means it is hurting-

+Senator Specter.
+You are currently being funded?
 Dr. Christian.
 Yes; we are currently being funded.